Jonnnatha/cirurgias/README.md

 Surgery requests now require a **room number** indicating where the procedure will take place.
 Rooms are numbered from 1 to 9 and the selected room is stored with each request.
+Reservations are confirmed immediately upon creation; no separate confirmation step is required.

 ### Validation rules